simontcodes/knowitall/README.md

 Keep track of your quiz history, including the results, date, and time it took to complete.
 This feature allows you to monitor your progress and revisit past quizzes.

+## Libraries and Frameworks

+- **[Next.js](https://nextjs.org/)**: Next.js was chosen for its capability to seamlessly develop both the front and back end in one environment.
+Its server-side rendering capabilities ensure a smooth user experience.

+- **[TypeScript](https://www.typescriptlang.org/)**: TypeScript was implemented to enhance code quality and reduce potential errors and bugs.
+Its static typing system provides a robust foundation for development.

+- **[Tailwind CSS](https://tailwindcss.com/)**: Tailwind CSS, a utility-first CSS framework, was utilized to expedite the process of building modern websites.
+This framework enables the production of high-quality code in a more efficient manner.

+- **[Prisma](https://www.prisma.io/)**: Prisma serves as a server-side library, streamlining the process of reading and writing data to the database.
+Its intuitive, efficient, and secure features enhance database interactions.
+Additionally, Prisma seamlessly connects to PlanetScale, the chosen hosting solution for the database.

+- **[OpenAI API](https://openai.com/)**: The OpenAI API, a paid service, enables interaction with various AI models such as ChatGPT3.5, ChatGPT4, and more.
+It provides the ability to efficiently query the AI models, adding dynamic and intelligent functionality to the application.

+For additional libraries and dependencies, refer to the `package.json` file in the project repository.